-Consider dose reduction or discontinuation of mycophenolate mofetil in patients who develop new infections PVAN especially due to BK virus infection, is associated with serious outcomes, including deteriorating renal function and renal graft loss [see Adverse Reactions (6.2)].
+Consider dose reduction or discontinuation of mycophenolate mofetil in patients who develop new infections or reactivate viral infections, weighing the risk that reduced immunosuppression represents to the functioning PVAN, especially due to BK virus infection, is associated with serious outcomes, including deteriorating rena function and renal graft loss [see Adverse Reactions (6.2)].
 Patient monitoring may help detect patients at risk

-PML, which is sometimes fatal, commonly presents with hemiparesis, apathy, confusion, cognitive deficiencies, and ataxia [see Adverse Reactions (6.2)].
+PML, which is sometimes fatal, commonly presents with hemiparesis, apathy, confusion, cognitive deficiencies and ataxia [see Adverse Reactions (6.2)].
 In immunosuppressed patients, physicians should consider PML in the differential diagnosis in patients reporting neurological symptoms.

-The risk of CMV viremia and CMV disease is highest among transplant recipients seronegative for CMV at time of transplant who receive a graft from a CMV seropositive donor.
+The risk of CMV viremia and CMV disease is highest among transplant rec transplant who receive a graft from a CMV seropositive donor.
 Therapeutic approaches to limiting CMV disease exist and should be routinely provided.
 Patient monitoring may help detect patients at risk for CMV disease.
 Viral reactivation has been reported in patients infected with HBV or HCV.
-Monitoring infected patients for clinical and laboratory signs of active HBV or HCV infection is recomme 5.4 Blood Dyscrasias: Neutropenia and Pure Red Cell Aplasia (PRCA) Severe neutropenia [absolute neutrophil count (ANC) <0.5 x 103/μL] developed in transplant patients receiving mycophenolate mofetil 3 g daily [see Adverse Reactions (6.11)].
-Patients receiving mycophenolate mofetil 3 hould be monitored for neutropenia.
+Monitoring infected patients for clinical and laboratory signs of active HBV or HCV infection is recommended 5.4 Blood Dyscrasias: Neutropenia and Pure Red Cell Aplasia (PRCA)

+Severe neutropenia [absolute neutrophil count (ANC) <0.5 x $10^3/\mu L$] developed in transplant patients receiving mycophenolate mofetil 3 q daily [see Adverse Reactions (6.1)].
+Patients receiving mycophenolate mofetil should be monitored for neutropenia.
 Neutropenia has been observed most frequently in the period from 31 to 180 days post-transplant in patients treated for prevention of kidney, heart and liver rejection.
-The development odys post-trainspant in patients related to prevention of neutropenia may be related to mycophenolate mofetil itself, concomitant medications, viral infections, or a combination of these causes.
-If neutropenia develops (ANC <1.3 x 103/μL), dosing with mycophenolate mofetil appropriately [see Dosage and Administration (2.5)].
-Patients receiving mycophenolate mofetil should be instructed to report immediately any evidence of infection, unexpected bruising, bleeding or any other manifestation of bone marrow depression Consider monitoring with complete blood counts weekly for the first month, twice monthly for the second and third months, and monthly for the remainder of the first year.
+The development of neutropenia may be related to mycophenolate mofetil itself, concomitant medications, viral infections, or a combination of these causes.
+If neutropenia develops (ANC <1.3 x 103/μL), dosing with mycophenolate mofetil should be interrupted or the dose reduced, appropriate diagnostic tests performed, and the patient managed appropriately Isee Dosage and Administration (2.5)1.
+Patients receiving mycophenolate mofetil should be instructed to report immediately any evidence of infection, unexpected bruising, bleeding or any other manifestation of bone marrow depress Consider monitoring with complete blood counts weekly for the first month, twice monthly for the second and third months, and monthly for the remainder of the first year